rmqtt/rmqtt/docs/en_US/acl.md

 1. The first rule allows clients with the username `dashboard` to subscribe to the topic ` $SYS/#`, which makes a special case for the third rule
-2. The second rule allows clients with IP address `127.0.0.1` to connect and publish / subscribe to the topics ` $SYS/# `and `#`, which makes a special case for the third rule
+2. The second rule allows clients with IP address `127.0.0.1` to publish / subscribe to the topics ` $SYS/# ` or `#`, which makes a special case for the third rule
-3. The third rule prohibits all clients from subscribing to the topics `$SYS/#` and `#`
+4. The third rule prohibits all clients from subscribing to the topics `$SYS/#` and `#`
-4. The fourth rule allows clients to connect and publish/subscribe to all topics
+5. The fourth rule allows clients to connect and publish/subscribe to all topics

 It can be seen that the default ACL is mainly to restrict the client's permissions on the system topic `$SYS/#` and the all wildcard topic `#`.